tazrian-amin/OptiMeal/README.md

 - **Limited Scalability**: Designed for small to medium-scale operations (scaling up!)

 **Why These Limitations Exist:**
 This is our first version built as a CSE115 lab project.
 We focused on solving the core problem (budget-first ordering) first, and these features will come in future iterations as we learn more advanced programming concepts.
+The app serves as a proof-of-concept for budget-conscious food ordering.

 ## 🔮 Future Enhancements

-**Our Vision for OptiMeal (Student-Driven Development):**
+**Our Vision for OptiMeal (Budget-First Development):**

-### Phase 1: Enhanced Student Experience (Next Semester)
+### Phase 1: Enhanced User Experience
 - **Graphical User Interface**: Modern GUI implementation
 - **Mobile Application**: Cross-platform mobile app development
 - **Real-time Updates**: Live order tracking and notifications

-### Phase 2: Advanced Features (Summer Break)
+### Phase 2: Advanced Features
 - **Network Support**: Multi-user and remote access capabilities
 - **Payment Integration**: Online payment processing
 - **Advanced Analytics**: Machine learning-based recommendations

-### Phase 3: Scale & Innovation (Final Year)
+### Phase 3: Scale & Innovation
 - **AI-Powered Recommendations**: Smart meal suggestions based on budget and preferences
 - **Social Features**: Student reviews and ratings
 - **Campus Integration**: University meal plan integration

 **Why This Roadmap?**
-We're building this as students, for students.
-Each phase represents what we learn in our programming courses, so the app grows with our skills!
+We're building this as budget-conscious individuals, for budget-conscious individuals.
+Each phase represents what we learn in our programming courses, so the app grows with our skills while serving a broader audience!

 ## 📝 Development